DataDog/hiring-engineers/answers.md

 Citi Bike publishes rich, realtime system data according to the General Bikeshare Feed Specification [(GBFS)](https://github.com/NABSA/gbfs/blob/master/gbfs.md) formatting.
 As a data enthusiast and active bikeshare user, I was very excited to learn that this exists.
 The full Citi Bike GBFS feed can be found [here](http://gbfs.citibikenyc.com/gbfs/gbfs.json), and [here](https://gbfs.citibikenyc.com/gbfs/en/station_status.json) is an example of realtime station status information that is published as a JSON.

 I would love to use Datadog to monitor this data.
 One specific case I had in mind is tracking the electric bike availability.
-It's always an exciting treat to see an electric bike available at a station, and I would love to be able to monitor their availabiity.
+It's always an exciting treat to see an electric bike available at a station, and I would love to be able to monitor their availability.
 This value is published in the key `num_ebikes_available` in the station status JSON.
 To start, I could isolate a few station IDs of stations close to my apartment, and I could build a check that creates a metric for the number of electric bikes available in my area throughout the day.

 Expanding this, I could build a check that tags by neighborhood and creates metrics on available electric bikes, general available bikes, and available docks.
 I would love to see if there are any trends by neighborhood on density of electric bikes or bike and dock availability - this would certainly impact me if I were facing a decision to move neighborhoods!